spyboy-productions/Valid8Proxy/README.md

 <be>

-Valid8Proxy is a versatile and user-friendly tool designed for fetching, validating, and storing working proxies.
+Valid8Proxy is a versatile and user-friendly tool designed for fetching, validating, and storing working proxies(`HTTP`, `HTTPS`, `SOCKS4`, `SOCKS5` and `Mix_proxies`).
 Whether you need proxies for web scraping, data anonymization, or testing network security, Valid8Proxy simplifies the process by providing a seamless way to obtain reliable and verified proxies.

 ### Run Online Free On Google Colab